stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Flips the current graph vertically.
 Any axes will be rendered accordingly.

+#### Axes group

+This group of settings determines which axes to show.
+Depending on the visualization the axes can have a different meaning.

+`Left`

+Displays an axis on the left of the graph.

+`Right`

+Displays an axis on the bottom of the graph.

+`Top`

+Displays an axis on top of the graph.

+`Bottom`

+Displays an axis at the bottom of the graph.

 #### Frequency axis group

-Groups the parameters that determine the way the X-axis is displayed.
+Groups the parameters that determine the way the frequency axis is displayed.

 `Mode`